 "Bomb cyclone" bearing down on central U.S.; winter storm expected to bring blizzard conditions

-"This storm will be responsible for heavy rains... severe thunderstorms... isolated flooding... heavy snows... blizzard conditions and high winds over the next two days," the weather service said Wednesday.
+Meanwhile, more than 100,000 customers are without power in Colorado as of Wednesday afternoon, according to Xcel Energy.
+Travelers are also facing headaches at Denver's airport, where some are stranded because of Mother Nature.

+First responders in the Denver area reported Wednesday that "conditions continue to deteriorate."

+"I can't say I've seen a storm with such intensity this far west in the Plains," said CBS News climate and weather contributor Jeff Berardelli.

 The storm is being called a "bomb cyclone" because the pressure in the center of the storm was expected to drop quickly as it raced toward Colorado.

-"I can't say I've seen a storm with such intensity this far west," said CBS News climate and weather contributor Jeff Berardelli.
+There have been reports of so-called "thunder snow" as lightning mixed with heavy bands of snow.

 What is a "bomb cyclone"?